DeemaSalah/QA-Portfolio-Saucedemo/README.md

 ### 📸 Evidence

-Screenshots supporting reported defects and demonstrating the observed application behavior.
+Screenshots and screencasts supporting reported defects and demonstrating the observed application behavior.

 ---